In our line of work, we see a lot of data.

 For data that isn’t the main focus of your visualization, it’s often best not to present it on the chart at all, but instead leave it to be displayed in a separate panel when the user selects a specific item in the chart.
 That makes it easier for the user to focus on the data that they are most interested in.

 You’ll find more useful information in our blog post on Choosing colors for your data visualization.

 Ultimately, visualization is all about harnessing the amazing power of the human visual cortex to provide insight into the structures and relationships in the data that you’re dealing with.

-Tools like ours provide a very powerful and flexible way to gain insight into data that just looks like a wall of text in a spreadsheet – as well as being a lot of fun.
+Network visualization tools like KeyLines and ReGraph provide a very powerful and flexible way to gain insight into data that just looks like a wall of text in a spreadsheet – as well as being a lot of fun.